ojarsbuddy/bbo/bbo directing messages.md

 ⚠️⚠️⚠️ Remember to self-alert! ⚠️⚠️⚠️

+🐤🐤🐤 Saturdays!
+Saturdays!
+Saturdays! are back to online Bridge 1PM to 3PM. 🐤🐤🐤

 🤖🤖🤖 Have a Nice Tournament!! 🤖🤖🤖

+👨‍⚖️👨‍⚖️👨‍⚖️ Director here!
+How can I help? 👨‍⚖️👨‍⚖️👨‍⚖️

+🦆🦆🦆 Arranging a substitute. 🦆🦆🦆

+🌩️🌩️🌩️ in the area. 🌩️🌩️🌩️

+🪹🪹🪹 No ACBL masterpoints for the robot pair! 🪹🪹🪹

 🐫🐫🐫 Today you play every other pair -- 2 boards per round. 🐫🐫🐫

 🐫🐫🐫 Today you play nine of eleven other pairs -- 2 boards per round. 🐫🐫🐫

+✋✋✋ Common game hands today ✋✋✋

 ### Retired announcements

+🌹🌹🌹 Open Tuesday Sept.
+27 1-3 (rather than the usual time) 🌹🌹🌹

+🏖️🏖️🏖️ We are open Monday Labor Day -- all weekend too 🏖️🏖️🏖️

 🏃💨💨 To speed play consider Account ➡️ ➡️ Settings ➡️ ➡️ Autoplay singletons. 🏃💨💨